Hashaam101/Waikiki-Chicken-In-Paradise-Website/README.md

+## Project Origin

+This website was initially cloned from Sun Tea's site {which is based on TableTurnerr's Stack Website}, but it is now the official website for Waikiki Chicken In Paradise.

-# Sun Tea Mix Website
+# Waikiki Chicken In Paradise Website

-This site was built for the client **Sun Tea Mix** using TableTurnerr's Client Site Structure & Design.
+This site is now the official website for **Waikiki Chicken In Paradise**, a client of TableTurnerr.
 It is a modern, responsive web app built with Next.js and Tailwind CSS.

 ## Features & Sections